MolBIFFM/diana/README.md

 # DIANA

-DIANA is a command line tool for **D**ata **I**ntegration **A**nd **N**etwork-based **A**nalysis for post-translational modification mass
+DIANA is a command line application for **D**ata **I**ntegration **A**nd **N**etwork-based **A**nalysis for post-translational modification mass
 spectrometry data.

-The tool assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements capturing differential post-translational modification, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, optionally extending to interacting proteins, while mapping proteins to their primary UniProt accession.
+The application assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements capturing differential post-translational modification, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, optionally extending to interacting proteins, while mapping proteins to their primary UniProt accession.